isomerpages/moe-aps/index.md

   - infopic:
       title: 2026 Term 2 Highlights
       id: infopic
-      description: ✨From Talent to Triumph - our students shine as they learn and grow to overcome new challenges and experiences from Y4 IEP to the international stage.
+      description: ✨From Talent to Triumph - our students shine as they learn new experiences and grow to overcome new challenges from Y4 IEP to the international stage.
       button: Click here
       url: https://youtu.be/AYyHMfJ8tjI